-- 12. The Council's recently published Local Plan Draft Schedule of Modifications (SHBC010)2, revises the figures set out in Q6 above.
+- 14. The Council's recently published Local Plan Draft Schedule of Modifications (SHBC010)2, revises the figures set out in Q6 above.
 The residual housing requirement is now stated as 7132 dwellings (April 2021 March 2037) and the claimed level of housing land supply over the Plan period is 7831.
-This is equivalent to a 9.8% buffer (699 units). - 13.
-Notwithstanding our comments elsewhere in relation to the housing requirement, a 10% buffer to the supply is considered to be sufficient.
-However, it is important to ensure that this element of the supply remains robust at the time the Plan is adopted.
-In this regard, our Client would re-iterate their previous comments around Site 7HA in Newton-le-Willows, and the proposed development on the site for a school, which would significantly reduce the capacity of the site for residential development.
-As an example, this demonstrates that the supply claimed by the Council is not robust and therefore additional flexibility needs to be built into the Plan.
-On this basis, our Client considers that additional housing sites should be considered for allocation in order to bolster the housing land supply and ensure that the development needs of the Borough are met. - 14.
-Our Client remains firmly of the view therefore, and as stated within their Matter 4 Statement, that their land interest at Newlands Grange should be upgraded to a housing allocation to be delivered in the Plan period, along with the identification of additional housing sites for allocation and safeguarding, in order to ensure that there is sufficient flexibility in the supply.
-Our Client would add that, as a volume housebuilder, they are well-placed to start deliver homes quickly and make a contribution to the supply in the earlier years of the plan.
-This may not be the case for other sites which are not being actively promoted by housebuilders. - 15.
-In this regard, our Client would also reiterate their concerns set out in Q1 above, that the Council will not, upon adoption of the Plan, be able to demonstrate an adequate supply of housing land (as per Appendix 2 of SHBC007) and we would urge the Council to identify additional housing sites in order to address this.
+This is equivalent to a 9.8% buffer (699 unts). - 15.
+Our Client has undertaken a review of a sample of the proposed allocations as well as the unallocated, urban capacity sites presented within the SHLAA, in order to understand further the constraints of these sites and identify any potential issues with their future delivery.
+The results of this review are enclosed at Appendix 1 to this Statement.
+This exercise highlights that, for a number of the sites reviewed, there are potential constraints indicating that the sites will not be delivered as envisaged by the Council.
+As a result, the potential housing supply figure could, in reality, be notably lower than that currently envisaged by the Council.
+As a result, the apparent flexibility of circa 10% afforded by the current figures may be far slimmer than it would otherwise appear. - 16.
+This emphasises the need for the Council to consider the identification of additional sites now in order to ensure that the desired flexibility in the housing land supply is not underestimated from the beginning of the Plan period.
+Our Client remains firmly of the view therefore, and as stated within their Matter 4 Statement, that their additional land at Rainford (illustrated within the updated Development Framework Document at Appendix 2 of this Statement) represents a suitable candidate for allocation and would assist the council in ensuring that there is sufficient flexibility in the supply.
+Our Client would add that, as an experienced volume housebuilder, they are well-placed to start delivering homes quickly and make a contribution to the supply in the earlier years of the plan.
+This may not be the case for other sites which are not being actively promoted by housebuilders and developers. - 17.
+Our Client would also reiterate their concerns set out in Q1 above, that the Council will not, upon adoption of the Plan, be able to demonstrate an adequate supply of housing land on adoption of the Plan (as per Appendix 2 of SHBC007) and we would urge the Council to identify additional housing sites in order to address this.